This page covers some of the common issues impacting game workers, and how you can handle them.

 You choose your support person.
 It should never be someone from management or HR.
 It does not need to be an employee of the same company.

-If you are a paying member of Professionals Australia or the MEAA, contact them immediately so they can send a trained union officer to be your support person in the meeting.
+If you are a paying member of Professionals Australia, contact them immediately so they can send a trained union officer to be your support person in the meeting.

 A support person is a not a “silent witness”, as some employers like to claim.
-Your support person may speak in the meeting.
-However, they cannot answer questions for you.
+Your support person may speak in the meeting and be actively involved.
+However, they cannot answer questions or allegations on your behalf – any answers must come from you directly.

 Take detailed notes during any meetings.
 Take breaks if you need to time to think, or time to speak privately with your support person.
 Your support person may also call for breaks.